How the Yandex.Direct auction works

 The advertiser in second position with the 7 RUB bid determines the cost of the final 15% of traffic that the ad in first position gets.

-Click price, however, is not calculated separately based on whether a click is "baseline" or "additional".
-Yandex.Direct calculates the average CPC based on the principle that the main traffic should not get more expensive as one ascends into higher positions.
+CPC is not calculated separately based on whether a click is "baseline" or "additional," however.
+Yandex.Direct calculates the average bid based on the principle that the main traffic should not get more expensive as one ascends into higher positions.
 When calculating click price, Yandex.Direct uses clickability coefficients for ad block positions.
 This coefficient is not constant; it changes over time and in relation to different search terms.

 The CTR forecast for ads in the block will be used to calculate click price.
 If bids and quality coefficients are the same across all ads, then the ad with the highest CTR forecast will get the top position.